-The online FCPA reporting system contains a filing calendar for each election cycle; each candidate should select his or her election cycle and the system will automatically generate the correct calendar for the candidate to follow.
+The online FCPA reporting system contains a filing calendar for each election cycle.
+Each candidate and PAC should select their election cycle and the system will automatically generate the correct calendar for the candidate or PAC to follow.

-Additionally, principal campaign committees and political action committees must disclose the receipt of any single contribution of \$20,000 or more within \$two (2)\$ business days\$ of receiving the contribution if the contribution is not reported in a monthly, weekly, or daily report. [§17-5-8.1(c)]
+Additionally, principal campaign committees and PACs must disclose the receipt of any single contribution of \$20,000 or more within two (2) business days of receiving the contribution if the contribution is not reported in a monthly, weekly, or daily report. [§ 17-5-8.1(c)]